Phase 2 – Rediscovering Meaning and Purpose

 Advocacy.
 Accompany a friend to a medical appointment to help ask the right questions and take notes.

-When you need a little enouragement:
+And when you need a little enouragement: